Skip to main content

 'overwriteprotocol' => 'https',

-6. Restart the web server to make those changes stick:
+6. Restart your web server so the changes stick:

 sudo systemctl restart apache2